knewplay/book-programming-essential/programming-fundamentals/chapter5.md

     - Stick to a chosen naming style throughout your code.
     - Example: If you start with snake_case (`motor_speed`), don't mix with camelCase (`robotArm`) in the same codebase.

-> Tip: Although the "Best Practices" aren't strict rules, adhering to them can greatly enhance the clarity and maintainability of your code.
+> Although the "Best Practices" aren't strict rules, adhering to them can greatly enhance the clarity and maintainability of your code.

 ## Strong vs. Weak Typing: C and Python Examples